dfelinto/blender-manual/manual/animation/constraints/interface/common.rst

    This option replaces the following setup with two additional bones:

    #.
-An extra child bone of the target, rotated the same as the owner bone in rest pose.
+An extra child bone of the target, rotated the same as the owner in rest pose.
    #.
 An extra sibling bone of the target, positioned same as the child in rest pose
       and using :doc:`Copy Transforms </animation/constraints/transform/copy_transforms>`
       in *World Space* from the child.